 The goal of the Options for Tomorrow Project is to facilitate the development of future care plans for adults with disabilities by providing resources and services that empower families and care partners.
-This project is a partnership between the Lucas County Board of Developmental Disabilities and The Ability Center.
+This project is provided by the Lucas County Board of Developmental Disabilities.

 The Options for Tomorrow Care Plan helps families avoid having to react in a crisis by planning early and making informed decisions that are the consensus of all members involved.
 In the event a caregiver dies, or is no longer able to provide care, a plan is essential in guiding others to consistently meet the needs of the individual with a disability in the following key areas: